cdvelop/tinystring/docs/betterment/ISSUE_SIZE_OPTIMIZATION.md

 ## Phase 4.5: Struct Field Layout Optimization ✅

-**Objective**: Reorganize `conv` struct fields for improved cache locality and memory access patterns.
+**Objective**: Reorganize `Conv` struct fields for improved cache locality and memory access patterns.
 **Status**: **COMPLETED** (December 19, 2025)

 **Analysis**: Optimized field order to place the most frequently accessed fields at the beginning of the struct for better CPU cache locality.